Before we talk testing, let’s talk about the HPV vaccine

 Be proactive about your cervical health by learning about your testing options

 Getting screened for HPV and cervical cancer is one of the most important things you can do for your health.
 All women above a certain age, even those in monogamous relationships or with the same long-term partner, need to be tested for HPV.
-A positive test result does not necessarily mean you or your partner has been unfaithful, as the virus can stay dormant for years before an infection is detected.
-Testing positive is not a reflection on you, your partner or your lifestyle.
-So, while testing HPV positive doesn't necessarily mean you have, or will develop, cervical cancer, it does mean you could be at an increased risk.
+A positive test result doesn't indicate when you got the infection or from whom, and some research suggests that HPV can lay dormant for some time.2 Testing positive is not a reflection on you, your partner or your lifestyle.
+So, while testing HPV positive doesn't necessarily mean you have, or will develop cervical cancer, it does mean you could be at an increased risk.
 It's important to know which HPV type you have to fully understand your risk.

 Sharing information is a powerful way to build awareness around the topic of cervical cancer prevention.
 In the video below, Danielle shares her HPV and cervical cancer prevention story, in the hope that other women won't have to go through the same experience.